Craft Your Stash by Lisa Fulmer | Crafts Book Review

 Quick basic tips to get started with your cardmaking, especially with you're a total beginner at making handmade greeting cards.

-Article for cardmakers who happen to have a blog and want to take as well as upload the best photos of their greeting cards so that they look professional.
+This article is for cardmakers who happen to have a blog and want to learn how to take the best photos of their greeting cards so that they look professional.

 If you always wanted to know the 'how to' of card making but never knew how to start, here's your chance to kick start your paper crafting learning.